Customized Infraorbital Rim Implant

 Video selfie of a happy transgender woman who underwent almond eye surgery with lower eyelid retraction surgery and canthoplasty, customized infraorbital rim silicone implant, customized orbital decompression, and upper eyelid filler.

-Young man (dentist) from Paris France, suffering from severe lower eyelid retraction after botched infraorbital rim implant placement (using external eyelid incision) underwent lower eyelid retraction repair which included both internal alloderm spacer graft and external skin graft.
+Young man from France, suffering from severe lower eyelid retraction after botched infraorbital rim implant placement (using external eyelid incision) underwent lower eyelid retraction repair which included both internal alloderm spacer graft and external skin graft.

 Below you will see several examples of patients who underwent customized infraorbital rim silicone implant placement, often combined with other eye plastic procedures.